minetest-whynot/whynot-game/mods/decor/mtg_plus/README.md

 * Doors
 * Metals

-Current version: 1.0.0
+Current version: 1.1.0
-For Minetest 5.0.0 or later
+For Minetest/Minetest Game 5.1.0 or later

 ## Special stuff
 Most new items are purely decorational and self-explanationary, but a few items are somewhat unique: